 User Analysis

 Our Ball Balancing Robot can be used by anyone, whether it is a student or a faculty member.
 There is no set of expertise needed by the user to operate our robot, as the idea is really simple, the robot will balance on a ball and will have the ability to move around at the discretion of the user.
 However, our target user for this robot will be any professor in an introductory course where they can demonstrate and explain the robot.
-Professor will be able to explain how the robot functions as a whole as well as how it ties into electrical and computer engineering.
+The professor will be able to explain how the robot functions as a whole as well as how it ties into electrical and computer engineering.

 Overview Diagram